edmunds/databricks-rest-client/README.md

 In order for the integration tests to run, you must have a valid token for the user in question.
 Here is how to set it up: [Set up Tokens](https://docs.databricks.com/api/latest/authentication.html)
-Note: In order to run the SCIM integration tests your user should hava admin rights
+Note: In order to run the SCIM integration tests your user should have admin rights

 ### Executing Integration Tests
 mvn clean install org.apache.maven.plugins:maven-failsafe-plugin:integration-test